fncbook/fnc/chapter4/secant.md

 Graphically, a secant line usually looks like a less accurate model of $f$ than the tangent line.
 How will that affect the convergence?

 As before, let $\epsilon_k = x_k-r$ be the errors in the successive root approximations, and assume that $r$ is a simple root.
-If the initial errors are small, then a tedious but straightforward Taylor expansion shows that, to lowest order,
+If the initial errors are small, then a lengthy but straightforward Taylor expansion shows that, to lowest order,

 ```{math}
 :label: secanterr